 (3) All doors shall be weather-sealed.
 Buses with double doors shall be so constructed that a flange on the forward door overlaps the edge of the rear door when closed.

 (4) When manually operated dual doors are provided, the rear door shall have at least a one-point fastening device to the header.
 The forward mounted door shall have at least three-point fastening devices.
 One shall be to the header, one to the floor line of the body, and the other shall be into the rear door.
 These locking devices shall afford maximum safety when the doors are in the closed position.

 (5) The door and hinge mechanism shall be of a strength that is greater than, or equivalent to, the emergency door exit.
-Door materials, panels, and structural strength shall be equivalent to the conventional service and emergency doors.
-Color, rub rail extensions, lettering, and other exterior features shall match adjacent sections of the body.
+Door materials, panels and structural strength shall be equivalent to the conventional service and emergency doors.
+Color, lettering and other exterior features shall match adjacent sections of the body.

 (6) Each door shall have a window compatible within one inch of the lower line of adjacent sash.
 The window shall be installed to provide a dustproof/watertight fit.

 (7) The special service entrance shall be equipped with a device that will actuate a green flashing visible signal located in the driver's compartment when the door or doors are not securely closed and the ignition is in on position.

 (H) Adequate lighting of the lift area shall be provided.
 The lighting shall be in compliance with FMVSS 571.404